Arye182/LabraTour/README.md

 - dependency injection is made manually
 - Presentation is handling only ui issues. it holds bridges to the layer undernith - the domain but does not responsible for the buisness logic that happens in there. it is only responsible for the view change!!!!
-- Domain is - .....
-- Data is - .....
+- Domain is - The domainholds UseCases that allow the VIEW to interact with the data layer and by using the execute function in every use case we can actually activate the repositories methods to fetch data. either from local room db or api requests.
+- Data is responsible of all the entities, repositories, apis, etc. every thing that related to the sources of the data. in this project we used local room db, firebase database, api requests. the data layer is responsible to obtain all those requests in the suitable channels.

 <img src="file:///android_asset/img/architecture.JPG" width="400" height="400">

 ### Presentation Module:
 - Module - App
-- Programming Language - Kotlin
+- Programming Language - Kotlin + XML
-- Kotlin Documantation
-- Coding Style For Kotlin - KTLINT
+- Kotlin Documentation
 - Material Design - for much more responsive and better ui/ux
 - 2 main activities - Login and Home - the rest is managed in fragments
 - Navigation Component of Android X jetpack
+- ViewModel, Shared View Model
+- LiveData, MutableLiveData
+- StateFlow
+- Responsive UI with gestures (focus, clicks, navigation, colors, awareness)
-- ViewModel
+- Observers (lots of)

 ### Domain Module:
 - Module - Domain